mattrussi/gitlab-com-runbooks/docs/wiz-runtime-sensor/README.md

 The downloader logs format is identical to the Sensor logs format (json messages with either an INFO or ERROR level).

-Access the downloader logs folder and view its contents by running:

-sudo cd /opt/wiz/sensor/host-store/downloader_logs

 Obtain a summarized version of all error log messages by running the following command:

 ```sh